 And can we talk about that wood crate?!?
 I bought three of them at Marshall’s the other day, and I am obsessed with them.
 I’m going to use them as shelves in our new place in Illinois.
 (Update on our move coming soon, I promise.
 We’re just finalizing a few things.
 Thanks to all who have reached out and asked!)

-I typically use Country Chic Paint’s clay paint for my furniture makeovers (you can see them all here), and it’s definitely a favorite paint of mine, but I wanted to try DecoArt’s chalky paint just to see what else was out there in terms of furniture paint.
-I have to say, I’m a fan.
+I typically use Country Chic Paint’s clay paint for my furniture makeovers (you can see them all here), and it’s definitely a favorite paint of mine, but I wanted to try DecoArt’s chalky paint just to see what else was out there in terms of furniture paint, and I’m a fan!

-It’s a bit thicker in consistency than Country Chic Paint, but the painting process was really pretty similar.
-Plus I’m happy with this gray color.
+It’s a bit thicker in consistency than Country Chic Paint, but the painting process is really pretty similar.
+Plus I’m happy with this gorgeous gray color.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.
 Thanks for supporting Green With Decor!